slackhq/nebula/README.md

 Learn all about the [Nebula](https://www.defined.net/nebula/introduction/) project.

-Explorle to [Configuration Reference](https://www.defined.net/nebula/config/) to learn about the numerous options and tunable paramaters you can set in the Nebula configuration file.
+Explore the [Configuration Reference](https://www.defined.net/nebula/config/) for details on Nebula configuration and tuning.

 ## Nebula Slack discussion